madmurphy/libconfini/MANUAL.md

 );  // "They match"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Or, for instance, in the following example the first two arrays are considered equal, while the third one does is considered different.
+Or, for instance, in the following example the first two arrays are considered equal, while the third one is considered different.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
 #include <stdio.h>